goduncan/salt-ubuntu-base/README.md

 This is a work in progress with the follow still to do:

-* Persist the firewall rules
+* Persist the firewall rules (This could be done via cron job)
 * Investigate running as root

 ## Installing a masterless Minion